Knowledge Hub

 • How do I get the Pay-as-you-go payment function on my Openloop app?

-To access Pay-as-you-go for public chargers on the OpenLoop charging network, please update your mobile app by visiting the Apple App Store or Goggle Play Store.
+To access Pay-as-you-go for public chargers on the OpenLoop charging network, please update your mobile app by visiting the Apple App Store or Google Play Store.

 • Is there any change to the EV charging process for free or paid chargers?

 No, there is no change to the existing steps that you take to start a charging session.
-The only change is that you no longer have to top-up.
+The only changes are that you no longer have to top-up, and holds will no longer made on your credit card at the start of a charging session.

 • What is a “free” EV charging station?